 Similarly, offline retail brands have also been actively pursuing their own ecommerce strategies.
 In Bangladesh, we have seen companies like MGI, Unilever Bangladesh, and a host of others pursue a multichannel ecommerce strategy.

 The other type is companies that apparently are not in the space of commerce.
 For example, BuzzFeed is getting strongly into ecommerce.
 BuzzFeed has been doing a variety of things around commerce from selling designer products to opening branded retail shops.
 In Dhaka, we have a travel blogging site Adar Bepari selling designer t-shirts and maternity-related content sites selling pregnancy and baby-related products.
 This trend is only going to amplify in the coming days.

 1/ In the coming days increasingly companies will break boundaries and go beyond their regular pattern.
 Expect more content platforms to jump into selling things directly to their customers.
-In fact, almost all kinds of online players will test the water of ecommerce in the coming years using the ready to use platforms such as Squarespace or Shopify and digital payment services and third-party logistics solutions.
+In fact, almost all kinds of online players will test the water of ecommerce in the coming years using ready-to-use platforms such as Squarespace or Shopify and digital payment services, and third-party logistics solutions.
 Adding an ecommerce operation for a content platform or other digital players is not that difficult.
-You can use third-party manufacturers for making your product, use the digital payment for payment, and hire a third-party logistics service to do the logistics.
+You can use third-party manufacturers for making your product, use digital payment for payment, and hire a third-party logistics service to do the logistics.

 3/ Small players tiptoeing into ecommerce is unlikely to create any major competitive pressures on big ecommerce companies.
 However, every niche has power.
 And some niches are quite sizable too.